-In this article I will talk about how to go from Ísafjörður to Hesteyri and the hike from Hesteyri to Hornvík.
+In this article I will talk about how to go from Ísafjörður to Hesteyri and the beautiful hiking trail from Hesteyri to Hornvík.

 Kindly note that Hornstrandir (Vesftjords) is a nature reserve and has been since 1975.

 It is possible to find drinking water in this nature reserve, so water is not a problem.
 Camping is allowed, but there is no service and there are no toilets.
 In some areas you will find privy, small outdoor “toilets”

 It is also possible to sail from Bolungarvík.
 It is possible to send some supplies like food over to Hornvík with the ferry.
 I recommend doing that because there is no store or town on this hiking trail, and at the end of about four-day hike it is very nice to know about some good food to eat at arrival to Hornvík.
 Accommodation is usually not available at Hesteyri.
 The few houses there are privately owned by families and are used by them only.
 Because of that hikers carry tents, food and other hiking gear with them the whole way through.

 From Hesteyri, where the hiking trail starts, it is good to walk over Sléttuheiði through Miðvík or Staðardalur (about 15km through Staðardalur), to Sæból in Aðalvík.
 Once there were about 80 people living in Aðalvík, but today there is no one.
 At Aðalvík we can find a camping area.

 The largest settlement in Hornstrandir Vestfjords was in Látrar in Aðalvík with about 120 residents.
 There is a camping area here and it is possible to get water in Staðará river.
 Sometimes in late summer or autumn Salmon run to this river.